VO-67 VO-67 Association

 The scholarship grant is awarded annually in recognition of all VO-67 squadron members both living and deceased.

-One scholarship will be available annually in the amount of $1000.00 (One Thousand Dollars) to assist covering the costs of post secondary education ( i.e., tuition based vocational school , community college, four-year college/university or graduate/professional school).
+One scholarship will be available annually in the amount of $1500.00 (One Thousand Five Hundred Dollars) to assist covering the costs of post-secondary education (i.e., tuition based vocational school, community college, four-year college/university or graduate/professional school).
 Future awards may be increased in number or amount as the budget permits.
 In addition, scholarship criteria may be subject to change in the future.

-Judging of essays is done by eight scholarship readers using a double blind method.
+Judging of essays is done by impartial scholarship readers using a double blind method.
 Total scores are known only to the committee co-chairman.

 Applicants must be a family member of an active VO-67 Association member.
 This includes Charter, Associate, Life or Honorary Life members.